-(4) Use of accounting estimates and judgements
+(5) Use of accounting estimates and judgements

 The preparation of consolidated financial statements in accordance with IFRS requires management to make judgements, estimates and assumptions that affect the application of the Group's accounting policies and the carrying amounts of assets, liabilities, income and expenses.
 The estimates and assumptions are based on management's best judgement, through their evaluation of various factors that were considered reasonable at the end of period, based on historical experience and available information.
 However, actual results may differ from those estimates and assumptions due to their nature.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Any changes to accounting estimates are recognized in the period in which the estimate is revised and future accounting periods that will be affected.
+Any changes to accounting estimates are recognized in the period in which the estimate is revised and future accounting periods.
 The below are the judgements made by management, that have significant influence on the amounts in the consolidated financial statements, and the estimates and underlying assumptions which have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities in subsequent reporting periods.
+Assuming that the impacts from the spread of COVID-19 infections continue for at least a part of the fiscal year ending March 31, 2021, a relatively considerable decline in demand is expected temporarily in Cardiac and Vascular Company due to the postponement of cases with low urgency.
+However, as General Hospital Company and Blood and Cell Technologies Company manufacture and sell a lot of products related to healthcare infrastructure and chronic illnesses, the impacts from COVID-19 infections are expected to be comparatively limited.
+The Group makes accounting estimates such as impairment test of goodwill based on the above assumption in the fiscal year ended March 31, 2020.